Falklands War: Ireland

 Ireland's position altered during the war.
 As a rotating member of the United Nations Security Council, it supported Resolution 502.
 However, on 4 May, the Fianna Fáil government led by Charles Haughey decided to oppose EEC sanctions and called for a ceasefire.
 Haughey justified this as complying with Irish neutrality.
 Historians have suggested it was an opportunistic appeal to anti-British sentiment and reaction to Haughey's being sidelined during the 1981 republican hunger strike.
 The strain on British–Irish relations eased when Haughey's government fell in November 1982.

 Israel

 According to the book Operation Israel, advisers from Israel Aerospace Industries were already in Argentina and continued their work during the conflict.
-The book also claims that Israel sold weapons, drop tanks and aircraft to Argentina in a secret operation via Peru.
+The book also claims that Israel sold weapons, drop tanks and Skyhawk jets to Argentina in a secret operation via Peru.
+In 2016, the Foreign Office declassified documents that stated that Israel sold weapons to Argentina during and in the immediate aftermath of the war.

 Sierra Leone

 The Government of Sierra Leone allowed British task force ships to refuel at Freetown.